 27-inch monitors are among the most popular sizes on the market, even though larger screens are becoming more common.
 These displays range from the most entry-level 1080p monitors to 4k gaming powerhouses, including those with high refresh rates.
 Choosing the right combination of resolution and refresh rate depends on your budget and what type of games you play.
-For example, someone who plays the latest games in HDR needs a different monitor than someone building their first gaming PC setup on a tight budget.
+For example, a seasoned player with a high-end computer needs a different monitor than someone building their first gaming PC setup on a tight budget.

 Regarding a monitor's gaming performance, it's important to consider its input lag, although most have low enough input lag for a responsive feel.
 Its response time is also beneficial for gaming, as a fast response time results in minimal motion blur behind fast-moving objects.
 While there's no perfect solution for everyone, thinking about your personal needs is a good place to start when shopping for a 27-inch gaming monitor.

-We've bought and tested more than 330 monitors, and below are our recommendations for the best 27-inch gaming monitors available.
-Also see our picks for the best gaming monitors, the best 27-inch monitors, and the best 1440p gaming monitors.
+We've bought and tested more than 335 monitors, and below are our recommendations for the best 27-inch gaming monitors available.
+Also, see our picks for the best gaming monitors and the best 27-inch monitors.
+If you're looking for other sizes, check out the best monitor sizes for gaming.

-The best 27-inch gaming monitor we've tested is the Gigabyte AORUS FO27Q3.
+The best 27-inch gaming monitor we've tested is the MSI MPG 271QRX QD-OLED.
 It's a 1440p QD-OLED with fantastic picture quality and gaming performance.
 It has a high 360Hz refresh rate that's ideal even for competitive gamers, and the main advantage of using it for gaming is its near-instantaneous response time.
 This means that fast-moving objects look extremely sharp without any noticeable blur.
 It has other useful gaming features like HDMI 2.1 bandwidth and support for all common VRR formats to reduce screen tearing.

 It makes your games look vivid thanks to the wide range of colors it displays.
 It also has a near-infinite contrast ratio that helps it display perfect blacks next to bright highlights, and there isn't any blooming either.
 It competes against other monitors with the same panel, but the main benefit of getting it is that it tends to cost less than the competition.
 That said, if you can't find it available for a low price, the Dell Alienware AW2725DF is also a great choice, but it lacks HDMI 2.1 bandwidth.

-While the Gigabyte AORUS FO27Q3 provides the best performance in terms of gaming and picture quality, there are still some great high-end OLEDs that you can find for cheaper.
+While the MSI MPG 271QRX QD-OLED provides the best performance in terms of gaming and picture quality, there are still some great high-end OLEDs that you can find for cheaper.
 One of those is the ASUS ROG Strix OLED XG27AQDMG.
-The main trade-off of getting this is that it has a lower 240Hz refresh rate, so it isn't as ideal for competitive gaming, but gaming still feels smooth.
-It also has a WOLED panel instead of a QD-OLED panel like the Gigabyte, so colors aren't as vivid.
+The main trade-off of getting this monitor is that it has a lower 240Hz refresh rate, so it isn't as ideal for competitive gaming, but gaming still feels smooth.
+It also has a WOLED panel instead of a QD-OLED panel like the MSI, so colors aren't as vivid.

 That said, it still provides all the benefits of an OLED with deep and inky blacks and a near-instantaneous response time for sharp motion.
 It even gets brighter than most OLEDs, which is ideal if you want to use it in a well-lit room.
 One downside is that it doesn't support HDMI 2.1 bandwidth, which is disappointing if you have an HDMI 2.1 graphics card.
 If you want something with HDMI 2.1 bandwidth, the LG 27GS95QE-B is a good alternative.
 However, it doesn't get as bright as the ASUS.